 Cost of transport in Saudi Arabia

-Saudi Arabia doesn't have a comprehensive public transport system.
+Saudi Arabia doesn’t have a comprehensive public transport system.
 This means many expats choose rather to buy or rent a private car.
 Given its position in the oil sector, petrol is cheap in Saudi Arabia.
-Expats can also typically afford to buy a more luxurious car in Saudi Arabia than they could back home.
-Car insurance is compulsory and is an extra expense expats should consider.

 Cost of groceries and goods in Saudi Arabia

 Electronic goods, groceries, and tobacco products are reasonably priced, but imported food and eating out can be costly.
+When considering a move to Saudi Arabia or planning your budget as an expat, it’s essential to know that local grocery items are generally more affordable than in many Western countries.

-When considering a move to Saudi Arabia or planning your budget as an expat, it's essential to know that local grocery items are generally more affordable than in many Western countries.
-This price difference can be quite substantial, especially when it comes to basic staples such as bread, milk and fresh produce.
-This affordability extends to local dairy products, meats and a variety of fruits and vegetables, making daily living costs lower for those essentials.
+This price difference can be quite substantial, especially for basic staples such as bread, milk, and fresh produce.
+This affordability extends to local dairy products, meats, and various fruits and vegetables, lowering daily living costs for those essentials.

 Cost of entertainment and eating out in Saudi Arabia